A-French-PngHash/Enderbot/Database_construction.md

 # Stored procedures
 In the database we have 1 stored procedure which is used to add a new player.
 It is called add_new_player and take as input the id of the player.
 This procedure uses transactions so there should not be any problem during the creation of a new player.

+# Creating the database
+Now that you know everything about the database, it is time to create it !
+You can find the sql commands to execute in the database.sql file.